nla/pandas4/README.md

 PANDAS provides a user interface for curators to perform website selection, collection building, scheduled crawling and quality assuarance using various web crawlers (Heritrix, Browsertrix, HTTrack).

+## Features

+* Submission form with autofilling and suggestions
+* Multiple agencies (institutions) and users collaborate on a unified web archive
+* Flexible crawl scheduling and job queuing
+* Subject tags and hierarchical collections for events and topics
+* Tracking of publisher contact details and permission requests
+* Manual QA queue with thumbnail overview
+* Bulk operations (add sites, edit, QA)

 External Dependencies
 ---------------------